drocheam/optrace/docs/source/usage/surfaces.rst

 _________________

 Surfaces, points and lines are the base component for all |Element| classes.
 They describe a geometrical behavior relative to their center (marked as "x" in the following figures).
-Surfaces, points and lines have no absolute position in three-dimensional space, their actual position is assigned and managed by their owner Element.
+They have no absolute position in three-dimensional space, their actual position is assigned and managed by their owner Element.
-As well as for other geometries, all lengths are given in millimeters and angles in degrees.
+All lengths are given in millimeters and angles in degrees.

 Point and Line
 ___________________

-:class:`Point <optrace.tracer.geometry.point.Point>` and :class:`Line <optrace.tracer.geometry.line.Line>` are the simplest kinds of geometries.
+:class:`Point <optrace.tracer.geometry.point.Point>` and :class:`Line <optrace.tracer.geometry.line.Line>` are the simplest geometry types.
-While they are not very useful for lenses, detectors and so on, they are often used for the RaySource geometry.
-Both types have no extent in z-direction, are therefore parallel to the xy-plane.
+Both types have no extent in z-direction, therefore lie exclusively on a  xy-plane.

 .. list-table::